Raja Aziz Bhatti: Popular culture and extended family

 Bhatti is widely popular as the "Muhafiz-e-Lahore" (Defender of Lahore).
 In 1968, a paintings exhibition was inaugurated in Lahore, Punjab in Pakistan depicting Pakistan's war heroes including the first sketched portrait of Maj.
 Aziz Bhatti.
 In 1997, he was the subject of a popular and critically acclaimed biographical war drama telefilm, Major Raja Aziz Bhatti, produced by the ISPR and directed by Salim Tahir of the PTV.

 It was reported in media that former Pakistan Army's General, Raheel Sharif who was the former Chief of Army Staff and Major Shabbir Sharif, another recipient of Nishan-e-Haider of Pakistan Army, are the nephews of Major Raja Aziz Bhatti.

 His grandson Babar Bhatti, a Canada-based businessman, is married to the famous supermodel-turned-actress Iman Ali.

+In 2019, his younger brother Sardar Bhatti wrote a book about him, Aziz Bhatti Shaheed My Brother, My Hero, published by Daastan Publishers.